Kolmo

 Reference

-The public API is grouped by job.
+The public API is grouped by job and exported from kolmo_stats.

 • mean